praneethgajula/Lumira-Designer/README.md

 # Lumira-Designer
 Scripts for certain Lumira functionalities
-I have created this to include some scripts I developed as a Lumira developer.
+I have created these scripts during my usage of LUMIRA 2.0 as a Lumira developer.
 If you find it helpful, feel free to use it.
+Some of them cam work as workarounds to some limitations the tool has.